HAB Monitoring Database

 Analysis of the historical database provided recommendations for establishing a more comprehensive sampling program.
 To analyze long-term trends, data must be collected consistently with similar sampling locations and time intervals to gain a better understanding of baseline conditions and to study change over time.
 Such routine monitoring data can now be found in the HAB Monitoring Database.
 Prior to 1998, 80 percent of samples taken were surface samples collected inshore as opposed to varying depths or offshore sampling, resulting in an immediate and obvious bias.
 After 1998, programs such as the five-year, federally-funded Ecology and Oceanography of Harmful Algal Blooms (ECOHAB) Florida program monitored more than 70 inshore and offshore stations monthly, resulting in consistent sampling locations and time intervals and a better understanding of K. brevis blooms.
 Currently, many routine samples are collected throughout the southwest Florida gulf.

 Figure 1.
-Sampling effort over time between 1954-2013.
-Points represent the number of samples collected each year, while the dotted line illustrates trends in sampling effort.
+The graph shows sampling efforts between 1954-2013.
+Sampling efforts have varied with the extent and duration of blooms, and with funding, resulting in peaks and dips in sampling efforts since the mid 1950s.
+Since the mid 1990s sampling efforts have increased substantially with three times as many samples collected compared to earlier years, resulting in the detection of more blooms as shown in Table 1.
+Due to the variability in event response efforts and changes in sampling effort over time, scientists cannot use the data to determine if red tides have increased in frequency or severity in the past 60 years.
+The points represent the number of samples collected each year, while the dotted line illustrates trends in sampling effort.
 The gray shading indicates increased water sampling.
 The dashed line indicates the reestablishment of the FWC’s Red Tide Offshore Monitoring Program, for which volunteers collect samples for red tide analysis by FWC staff.
 Spikes in sampling effort correspond with copper sulfate spraying in the 1950s, marine mammal mortalities in the 1990s, and increased funding from federal sources during the last two decades.